6729 Lake Rd,

 What Dental Issues Do Crowns Fix?

-When a tooth is chipped, broken or decayed, crowns restore it back to its natural size, shape and function.
-Crowns are recommended for patients with cracked teeth, large fillings, root canals or worn-down teeth.
-Crowns can even cover implants or other restorations.
+Crowns fix chipped, broken or decayed teeth to their natural size, shape and function.
+Windsor Family Dental places dental crowns for patients with cracked teeth, large fillings, root canals or worn-down teeth.
+Crowns can even cover implants or other prior restorations.
+Contact our office today if you think a dental crown might be the right solution for you.

 How is a Dental Crown Done?

-Fitting your dental crown will require at least two visits to our office.
+Fitting your dental crown will require at least two visits to our office in Windsor.

 During your first dental crown visit, a dentist will:

-1. Remove decay from the tooth and when necessary provide additional support for your new crown.
+1. Remove tooth decay and provide additional support for your new crown if necessary.

 2. Prepare and shape the tooth to make it ready for your new crown.

-3. We will take an impression or digital scan with the iTero during the procedure.
+3. Take an impression or digital scan with the iTero during the procedure.

 During your second dental crown appointment, we’ll: